tfussell/xlnt/docs/introduction/Installation.md

 make -j 2
 sudo make install
 ```
-The following steps will install the latest compiler from source
+The following steps will install the latest GCC compiler from source (you will notice that we installed GCC 6 using apt-get, this was a building block to the next step of getting GCC 6.3.0 - the latest compiler available at present).
 Download gcc 6.3.0 from https://gcc.gnu.org/mirrors.html I used the Japanese mirror as this is the closest location to me http://ftp.tsukuba.wide.ad.jp/software/gcc/releases/gcc-6.3.0/gcc-6.3.0.tar.gz

 ```